kw7oe/kw7oe.github.io/content/posts/2021-in-review.md

 - Being vaccinated.
 - Completed Nioh 2 up to Dream of the Nioh.
 - Still have a job.
-- Cleaned up a couple of technical debts in Naluri.
+- Cleaned up a couple of technical debts in Naluri that I have wanted to do for so long.
   - Migrated our Elixir/Phoenix monolith from EC2 instances to ECS.
   - Updated our Elixir/Phoenix monolith dependencies to latest and N - 1. _Yes, all
   dependencies, including Elixir and OTP version as well_
   - Updated our main PostgreSQL from 9.6 to 13.3, of course with some downtime _(around 30 minutes)_.
 - Took a solo trip to Sabah _(where I started to write this piece)_.
-- Lost in life.
+- Took a vacation to Sabah with my girlfriend.
+And away from laptop for a whole week.

-Some of these achievements aren't planned out.
+- Lost in life and getting back at it.

-Those are extra wins for me.
+There are some extra wins for me as those achievements aren't planned out.

-Looking back, it's not really as bad as I think it is, but part of me feel there's so much things I can do better in 2021.
+Looking back, it's not really as bad as I think it is, but part of me feel that, there's more things I can do better in 2021.
 Let's talk about those.

 # Failures